 - Non-porous material

 Mercury amalgam fillings, especially if you have more than one, can seriously detract from your smile.
 Their silver color does not blend well with your natural teeth.
-Composite fillings, on the other hand, lack the shiny luster of porcelain but is still much more attractive than metal.
+Composite fillings, on the other hand, lack the shiny luster of porcelain but are still much more attractive than metal.
 Composite fillings are also porous and may dim over time, while porcelain is smooth and stays strong.

 Our restorative goal is to return your teeth as close as possible to their original appearance, function, strength, and longevity.
 In general, we recommend composite fillings for small cavities.
 For fillings larger than a third of the biting surface, and fillings that involve the points (cusps) of the tooth, we recommend porcelain fillings.
 Often, the size of the filling–and whether we have to resort to a dental crown to protect your tooth–may have to be determined at the time we prepare the tooth.